 BUYING A CAR WITH CASH IN MEXICO

 The Honda dealership does not accept money on the spot.
-It will need to be transferred from my bank account to Honda’s bank account.
+It will need to be transferred from our bank account to Honda’s bank account.

-We had transferred money from the U.S. last week.
+We had transferred money from the U.S. last week to buy furniture.
 It did not go through.
 This is when we discovered it takes 4 business days (more or less) for the bank account to be “maintenance free” or accessible.

 Two days later, the transfer went through after 4:40pm on a Friday.
 I transferred the car money down right away, but because it was after 1 pm, Honda would not receive the money until Monday.

 Saturday, the salesman wanted us to come down to fill out the paperwork, you know, to “speed up the process”.
 During the course of the conversation, he kept pushing the delivery date of the car from Monday to Tuesday then Wednesday.
 We sternly made it clear that we needed the car by Tuesday, no later.
 We had plans to go to San Miguel de Allende, and we really didn’t want to Uber it.

 Tuesday at 6pm we arrived at Honda.
 The salesman delayed us with more paperwork and shuffling.
 Lots of shuffling.
 When he handed us the keys, there was one fab and one ordinary key.
 This pissed me off because we both wanted our own fab and key.
 Now we would have to order another fab.
 Finally, the salesman showed us the car.
 We left the Honda dealership after dark and had to drive home in the crazy after-work traffic.
 Mexicans are really bad drivers.
 It was totally nerve racking.

 Worst part: Getting the tags